Energy momentum tensor of a non-minimally coupled scalar from the equivalence of the Einstein and Jordan frames: Introduction

-A scalar field coupled with the curvature scalar of the Riemannian manifold with appropriate potential was first considered by Brans and Dicke \cite{nmo2} as a possible alternative to General Relativity (GR)\cite{Weinberg}.
-This type of coupling, known as non-minimal coupling\cite{Dav,Carl,farao,Hrycyna,Maria}, is markedly different from the usual scalar field models in curved spacetime where coupling with gravity is done minimally by only modifying the Minkowski metric and changing the partial derivatives to covariant derivatives.
-The Brans-Dicke type of coupling has gained popularity in recent past, because observational evidence in favour of the late time cosmic acceleration has opened up possibilities for such alternatives.
-These are called scalar-tensor theories\cite{Fujii, Dunn, samy, NMC_our_paper, Qui} and they are adopted as modified theories of gravity in numerous investigations \cite{cap}.
-The energy momentum tensor (EMT) of the scalar field in these scalar-tensor theories can not be obtained using the standard definition of symmetric EMT\cite{Weinberg} that applies to minimally coupled scalar field models because the action in such theories contain terms that can not be classified either into purely gravitational or non-gravitational sectors \cite{DE}.
+The non-minimal type of coupling has gained popularity in recent past, because observational evidence in favour of the late time cosmic acceleration has opened up possibilities for such alternatives \cite{Bertolami,samy, NMC_our_paper}.
+These are the scalar-tensor theories\cite{Fujii, Dunn, Qui,Bartolo,pol,Troisi} and they are adopted as modified theories of gravity in numerous investigations \cite{cap,nmo3}.
+As the energy momentum tensor (EMT) of the scalar field in these scalar-tensor theories can not be obtained using the standard definition of symmetric EMT\cite{Weinberg} , so different prescription for writing the EMT are found in the literature .
+Though all these EMTs are covariantly conserved , the individual components of them are very different.
+However it is the individual component which appear in the equations of motion , so it is not clear how the different prescriptions lead to the same physical consequences.
+Hence an algorithm of obtaining the EMT for a non-minimally coupled theory is very much desirable.

-To circumvent this difficulty, one has to rearrange the gravitational field equation to mimic the Einstein field equations of GR \cite{torre} so that the inherent covariant conservation of the Einstein tensor can help us identify a conserved quantity that we can call the scalar field EMT.
-While such a prescription is completely viable, this process of rearranging the gravitational field equation is not unique and may lead to different expressions for the EMT of the same physical theory.
-It is rather qurious to see dynamical quantities like pressure and energy density and their ratio, the equation of state (EoS) parameter, a crucial element in the study of cosmic time-evolution, obtained from these different choices of the EMT \cite{torre, FTEMT}, can describe the same physical system.
-In this paper, we shall demonstrate that these different choices are not mere consequences of algebraic rearrangements, but can be arrived at starting from a unique description of the underlying physical system.
+The usual algorithms used to construct the EMT in NMCT is to rearrange the gravitational field equation to mimic the Einstein field equations of GR \cite{NMC_quintescence_Phantom_crossing_2,DE,torre} , so that an expression for the EMT may be identified .
+While such a prescription is completely viable, this process of rearranging the gravitational field equation is not unique and leads to different expressions for the EMT of the same physical theory, as mentioned above.
+In this paper, we will derive an algorithm to construct an EMT exploiting the equivalance between the conformally connected frames\cite{wald}.